 Perhaps the biggest problem with yacon syrup is the price – it tends to be prohibitively expensive.

 Firstly, there are several good sweetener options, and the answer to which is “best” is subjective and depends on what you are seeking.

 However, there are several factors to bear in mind:

 - Natural sweeteners such as honey, maple syrup, molasses, and yacon contain a low to moderate range of vitamins and minerals.
 However, there are better sources of these nutrients elsewhere, and this is not a good reason to start using the sweeteners.

-- Artificial and sugar alcohols tend to be the best options for those who wish to use a non-caloric and non-glycemic sweetener.
+- Artificial and sugar alcohols are the best options for those wishing to use a non-caloric and non-glycemic sweetener.
 These sweeteners (mostly) have minimal impact on blood sugar levels.

 - Although most sugar alcohols have minimal impact on blood sugar levels, using them in more significant amounts can lead to digestive upset.

 - Despite being one of the most common (and oldest) choices, many people prefer the taste of sugar to artificial sweeteners.